Bioinformatics MSc

 Overview

-Our MSc Bioinformatics is unique and interdisciplinary.
-It draws together highly-rated teaching and research expertise from across the University.
-It equips you for a successful career in the bioinformatics industry or academia.
+Our MSc Bioinformatics is unique and interdisciplinary, combining biology and computer science to analyse and interpret biological data.
+It brings together highly rated teaching and research expertise from across the University.
+It'll equip you for a successful career in the bioinformatics industry or academia.

-We've designed this MSc Bioinformatics for students from both biological science and computational backgrounds.
+We've designed this MSc Bioinformatics for students from life science backgrounds.
+We also welcome applications from students with computing, mathematical, engineering or other scientific backgrounds.

 Prior experience with computer programming is not needed.

 Research is a large component of this course.
 Our emphasis is on delivering the research training you'll need to meet the demands of industry and academia now and in the future.
-Our research in bioinformatics, life sciences, computing and mathematics is internationally recognised.
-The School of Computing has an active research community.
-We have several research groups and three research centres.
+Our research in bioinformatics, life sciences, computing and mathematics is internationally recognised and reflected in our syllabus.
+The School of Computing has an active research community, with several research groups and three research centres.

 Important information